Felix Klaus: Hannover 96

 On 30 June 2015, Klaus joined Hannover 96 from freshly relegated SC Freiburg and signed a four-year contract.
 On 9 August, he made his debut for the club in a 2–0 victory against KSV Hessen Kassel in the DFB Pokal; and provided an assist to Salif Sané.
 On 24 October, he scored his first goal for the club in a 2–1 defeat against Eintracht Frankfurt.

 VfL Wolfsburg

 On 31 January 2018, it was announced that Klaus would join VfL Wolfsburg in the summer transfer window.
 However, at the pre-season, he suffered a stomach muscle injury, and in August it was announced that he would undergo an operation.
 On 12 August, he underwent an operation in Berlin and later wrote on Instagram that everything was fine with him.

 Loan to Fortuna Düsseldorf

 On 14 January 2021, Klaus joined Fortuna Düsseldorf on a loan deal until the end of the season.

+Return to Greuther Fürth

+On 13 January 2025, Klaus returned to Greuther Fürth on a two-and-a-half-year contract.